grokys/avalonia-backport/README.md

   changelog                Generate changelog
 ```

+## Creating a Personal Access Token

+To create a personal access token, go to:

+- GitHub.com -> Click on your Avatar -> Settings -> Developer settings -> Personal access tokens -> Fine-grained tokens
+- Click "Generate new token"
+- Set the expiration to a suitable value
+- Give the token a name e.g. "avalonia-backport"
+- Select "AvaloniaUI" under "Resource owner"
+- Select "Only select repositories" and then "AvaloniaUI/Avalonia"
+- Under "Permissions" give the "Pull Requests" permission "Read and write" access
+- Click "Generate token"

+This token should be passed with the `--token` option to all commands.

 ## Cherry picking

 Running the following where a release branch is checked out in the Avalonia repository: